-Open a solo 401k plan online in under 10 minutes – The Carry Solo 401k Plan is a featured-packed self-directed account that lets you invest in both traditional and alternative assets, take out a loan, or do a mega backdoor Roth conversion with a few clicks.
+Get started today with just a few clicks – The Carry Solo 401k Plan is a featured-packed self-directed account that lets you invest in both traditional and alternative assets, take out a loan, or do a Mega Backdoor Roth conversion with a few clicks.

-How to set up a solo 401k
+How to Set Up a Solo 401k

 Step 1: Choose a plan provider

-Compare free and paid solo 401k plans.
+📌 Compare free and paid Solo 401k plans here.

 Step 2: Get an Employer Identification Number (EIN)